-Students must meet specific general education requirements (48 hours) in basic skills, cultural literacy, science, and graduation requirements.
+Students must meet the same general education requirements (48 hours) as other ESU students, in basic skills, cultural literacy, science, and graduation requirements.

 What if I lack some general education requirements?

 Does this program give credit for life experience?

 Not directly.
-However, the capstone course, a project or research paper that is often related to the student's employment or community work, may directly draw upon the student's previously acquired skills and experience, as well as his/her formal education.
+However, the capstone course, a project or research paper that is often related to the student's employment or community work, may directly draw upon the student's previously acquired skills and experience, as well as his/her formal education and employment.

 How long will it take to complete the program?

 How competitive is tuition?

 Course costs are very competitive.
 Emporia State University tuition and fees are lower than similar programs across the United States.
 For current tuition and fee costs, click here.

 What determines success in an online course?

 Commitment and discipline to keep up with the flow of the course process, including communication with the instructor

 Motivation to learn independently